KY

 Requirements for professional certification differ for each specialty.
 For instance, to become a Certified Forensic Anthropologist, applicants must have a doctoral degree in forensic anthropology, although there are no accreditation requirements.
 On the other hand, applicants for a Footwear Identification Certification through the International Association of Identification (IAI) must have some combination of education and experience, ranging from a high school diploma with eight years of experience to a bachelor of science degree with three years of experience.
 The footwear certification also does not have any accreditation requirements.

-Ultimately, students should investigate their chosen specialty thoroughly to ensure that they are earning an education that will apply to their future career goals.
+Ultimately, students should thoroughly investigate their chosen specialty to ensure that they earn an education that will apply to their future career goals.

 Jocelyn Blore